Crash not recorded in police system after phone call, M9 deaths inquiry told

 A joint minute agreed by parties was read by junior counsel to the inquiry Elaine Smith.

-The inquiry heard how Sergeant Bryan Henry, who generally worked at Dalkeith police office, volunteered for overtime shifts in the Bilston Glen contact centre in Midlothian in June 2015.
+The inquiry heard how Sergeant Brian Henry, who generally worked at Dalkeith police office, volunteered for overtime shifts in the Bilston Glen contact centre in Midlothian in June 2015.

 He told then chief inspector Michaela Kerr that it had been a while since he had used the Storm case management system but he was “sure” with a “quick refresher” he would be competent.